Twitter goes down for many users as outages reported globally

 “Yes, Twitter was acting up.
 Server probably went down.
 Yes, Twitter is okay now.
 Relax everyone,” said one user.

-Twitter has not officially commented on what caused the brief outage of service.
+Confirming it was technical bug, Twitter explained what caused the brief outage of service and said things should be normal now.

+“Twitter may not have been working as expected for some of you over the past few hours.
+We’ve fixed a technical bug that was affecting how Tweets get routed to our backend systems –– things should be back to normal now.
+Sorry for the interruption!”
+Twitter Support said in a tweet.

+This is the first outage reported this year, and comes almost three months after a major global outage was reported in September last year.

 Register for free to continue reading